DoctorKisow/CIT-220/Instructor/README.txt

-# Copyright (c) 2022-2023 Dr. Matthew Kisow.
+# Copyright (c) 2022-2024 Dr. Matthew Kisow.
 All rights reserved.
 # Dr. Matthew Kisow <mkisow@ccac.edu>

-For access to the instructor resources, please get in touch with the author.
+To access the instructor resources, please get in touch with the author.

 Please include the following information: